-Each itinerary is tailor-made to meet the client's wishes and preferences.
-Each and every day of their visit is full of unique activities and meetings with Israelis from all walks of life.
-As part of our policy to provide clients with only the best so that each visit is perfect, we uses only the best, the most experienced and the most sought after guides in the country.
+Each itinerary is designed to meet your wishes and preferences.
+Each and every day of your visit will be full of unique activities and meetings with Israelis from all walks of life.
+As part of our policy to provide only the best, so that each visit is perfect, we use only the most experienced and sought after guides in the country.

 The process:

-1. Once you’ve contacted us and requested a customized tour in Israel, we’ll ask you for detailed information about your group’s characteristics, expectations, and requirements.
-This helps us understand the group’s areas of interest, preferences, and any other factors that need to be taken into account
+1. Once you have contacted us and requested a bespoke tour of Israel, we’ll ask you for detailed information about your group’s characteristics, expectations and requirements.
+This helps us understand your areas of interest, preferences, and any other factors that need taking into account.

-2. Based on the information you have given to us, we start tailoring your tour, when our first draft itinerary is ready, we’ll send it for your review.
-Now it’s your turn to evaluate the itinerary to see if it meets your goals and to give us feedback.
+2. Based on the information you have given us, we will start tailoring your tour.
+When our first draft itinerary is ready, we’ll send it to you for review.
+Now it is your turn to evaluate the itinerary to see if it meets your goals and to give us feedback.
 It may take more than one draft to create your ultimate tour experience!

-3. Once we agree on the plan, we send you a formal price proposal.
-Our concept of customization applies here as well - we will adapt the price to match your budget.
+3. Once we agree the itinerary, we will send you a formal price proposal.
+Our concept of customization applies here as well–we will adapt the price to match your budget.

-We’ll do EVERYTHING required to make sure this tour will be a memorable experience for you and your group.
-Upon landing at Israel, we will be there at the airport to welcome you
+We’ll do EVERYTHING required to make sure your tour will be a memorable experience for you and your group.
+We look forward to welcoming you at the airport when you arrive in Israel!